1. Introduction

 Glossary

-A MacPorts Portfile is a Tcl script, so it may contain any arbitrary Tcl code you may learn about in a Tcl reference manual.
-However, few authors will use arbitrary Tcl code; the vast majority will use Tcl extensions that are coded within MacPorts for performing the most common tasks needed for Portfiles.
-The list below is a list of Tcl extensions provided by MacPorts base.
+A MacPorts Portfile is a Tcl script, so it may contain any arbitrary Tcl code you may learn about in the Tcl documentation.
+However, few authors will use arbitrary Tcl code; the vast majority will use a subset of Tcl commands and a number of Tcl extensions that are coded within MacPorts for performing the most common tasks needed for Portfiles.
+The list below is a list of useful Tcl commands for Portfile development and Tcl extensions provided by MacPorts base.

 file